 Departure for Baku / or to Azeri-Georgian border point at Red Bridge depending on your further travel plans

-- Accommodation in Baku in 3* Altstadt hotel (double/twin occupancy for groups including breakfasts), 1 night in private house in Lahij (including all meals) and 1 night in Karavan Saray Hotel (including breakfast), and 1 night in 3* Ganja hotel in Ganja
+- Accommodation for 2 nights in Baku in 3* Azscot hotel (double/twin occupancy for groups including breakfasts), 1 night in private house in Lahij (including all meals) and 2 nights in Issam Hotel (including breakfast), and 1 night in 3* Ganja hotel in Ganja

 - Private vehicle accompanied by an experienced English speaking local guide

 - Local driver for your vehicle, exclusively for your tour